-For information regarding how the local CoC funding competition will be implemented in Yolo, please see the FY 2018 Notice of Funding for the Davis/Woodland/Yolo County CoC (CA-521).
+For information regarding how the local CoC funding competition will be implemented in Yolo, please see the 2019 CoC Notice of Funding for the Davis/Woodland/Yolo County CoC (CA-521).
 This document provides important information regarding available funding, eligibility requirements and timelines.

-The Homeless and Poverty Action Coalition (HPAC) formally adopted a Project Reallocation, Ranking and Selection Process for the FY 2018 CoC Competition on July 6, 2018.
-Interested applicants should review the process to learn more about how their applications will be ranked in the local competition.
+The Homeless and Poverty Action Coalition (HPAC) adopted the FY 2019 CoC Project Ranking and Selection Process on August 2, 2019.
+Applicants should review the Notice of Funding and Selection Process carefully for details on meeting important deadlines and to learn about their applications will be ranked in the local competition.

 Rank and Tier Recommendations

-Per the Project Reallocation, Ranking and Selection Process that HPAC adopted on 7/6/2018, all applicants interested in receiving CoC funding in the FY 2018 local competition had to submit their project applications by 8/5/2018.
-For the FY 2018 CoC funding year the Yolo CoC received 7 project applications totaling $554,772.
-This is the exact amount of funding available from HUD in 2018, which means that no project applications will be rejected, though all projects will still be ranked and placed in either Tier 1 or Tier 2.
+Per the FY 2019 CoC Project Ranking and Selection Process that HPAC adopted on August 2, 2019, all applicants interested in receiving CoC funding in the FY 2019 local competition had to submit their project applications by August 22, 2019.
+For the FY 2019 CoC funding year the Yolo CoC received 7 project applications totaling $562,110.
+This is the exact amount of funding available from HUD in 2019, which means that no project applications will be rejected, though all projects will still be ranked and placed in either Tier 1 or Tier 2.

-The Project Selection Subcommittee spent August 10th-21st, 2018 reviewing the applications, and met on 8/21/2018 to develop a recommendation regarding the rank and tier placement of each project.
-The notes from that meeting are available to the public (FY2018 CoC Project Selection Subcommittee Notes), and the recommended rank and tier placement are provided below.
+The Project Selection Subcommittee spent August 26-30, 2019 reviewing the applications, and met on 8/30/2019 to develop a recommendation regarding the rank and tier placement of each project.
+The notes from that meeting are available to the public (FY2019 Coc Project Selection Subcommittee Notes), and the recommended rank and tier placement are provided below.

 Public Hearing Notice

-HPAC held a Public Hearing on Wednesday, August 29, 2018 at 9:00am at 25 N. Cottonwood Street, Woodland, CA 95695 in the Clarksburg Room to consider public comments before adopting a final rank and tier placement for the FY 2018 CoC local competition.
+HPAC held a Public Hearing on Wednesday, September 11, 2019 at 1:15pm at 25 N. Cottonwood Street, Woodland, CA 95695 in the Community Room to consider public comments before adopting a final rank and tier placement for the FY 2019 CoC local competition.
 Additional information can be found in the Public Hearing Notice.
-The public hearing included a brief presentation from the Project Selection Subcommittee regarding their recommendations, followed an open public comment period, then a discussion and vote of the non-conflicted HPAC member agencies.
-HPAC voted to adopt the recommended rank and tier placement provided in the table above during a special meeting of its full membership, following the public hearing on August 29, 2018.
+The public hearing included a brief presentation of the Project Selection Subcommittee's recommendations, followed by an open public comment period, then a discussion and vote of the non-conflicted HPAC member agencies.

-The FY 2018 Continuum of Care Collaborative Application and Project Priority Listing for the Yolo CoC (CA-521) are posted and available for review.
-Please send any comments to Tracey.Dickinson@yolocounty.org before 5pm on Friday, September 14, 2018.
+The FY2019 Continuum of Care Collaborative Application and Project Priority Listing for the Yolo CoC (CA-521) are posted and available for review.
+Please send any comments to Emily.Meza@yolocounty.org before 3:00pm on Saturday, September 28, 2019.